 Whether you host an Instagram takeover on your stories, co-design a product, or simply lead an Instagram Live with another brand, collaboration projects are a great way to build new audiences and keep your followers engaged with something a little different.

-Or on a larger project scale, Billabong collaborated with fashion influencer Sincerely Jules to create a summer collection.
+Billabong collaborated with fashion influencer Sincerely Jules to create a summer collection.
 Both brands showcased the products on their Instagram Stories, with plenty of user-generated content making it onto the Highlights:

 Just remember that when you look to partner up with another brand, make sure you’re thinking about their target audience too.
 You want the partnership to be mutually beneficial and something both your audiences will want to engage with.